 Using job-dir as a common output directory

-- Validates the directory for you so that you can fix any problems before your job runs.
+- Validates the directory so that you can fix any problems before the job runs.

 - Passes the path to your application as a command-line argument

 You need to account for the